andrewhao/andrewhao.github.io/_posts/2022-02-06-let-s-talk-about-the-faang-interview.md

 * Let you work as a pair with your interviewer, two pairs of hands on the keyboard.
 * With real production-like code (or as real of a coding challenge as can reasonably/legally designed)
 * Emphasizing the glue work involved in being an engineer - how you review PRs, or write specs, or plan to develop a project.
-* Take-home programming challenges are controversial, but I generally enjoy them provided they are bounded in scope because they decrease the stress of coding with someone looking over your shoulder.
+* Giving you the opportunity to show your work offline with take-home programming challenges.
+Though controversial, I generally enjoy them provided they are bounded in scope because they decrease the stress of coding with someone looking over your shoulder.

 It's the reason at [Lyft](https://www.lyft.com) we've designed our [Apprenticeship](https://www.lyft.com/careers/university) interview loop to be specifically more collaborative.
 And each day I hear more and more about people working on well-designed interview loops.